Opening Convocation Livestream

 Welcome to FWS

-Welcome to the First-Year Writing Seminar (FWS)!
-We are excited to have you in this class in which we introduce first-year students to Cottey’s threads of women’s leadership, social responsibility and global awareness while teaching foundational writing skills.
+Welcome to First-Year Writing Seminar (FWS 101)!
+This course introduces first-year students to Cottey’s threads of leadership, social responsibility, and global awareness while teaching foundational writing skills.

-2. Hone your intellectual skills, specifically critical reading, thinking, and writing skills, and adapt those to college-level work,
+• Hone your intellectual skills, specifically critical reading, thinking, and writing, and adapt those to college-level work,

-3. Be introduced to the values of Cottey during your first semester to better understand Cottey’s mission, as well as the value of a Liberal Arts and Sciences education, and
+• Become introduced to the values of Cottey to better understand Cottey’s mission, as well as the value of a Liberal Arts and Sciences education, and

-4. Establish a learning and social community that helps you develop bonds with other students.
+• Establish a learning and social community that helps you develop bonds with other students, which will help increase your success.

 • All first-semester Cottey students participate in FWS to improve their writing, gain an introduction to Cottey, develop a sense of identity, and connect with the campus community.